Please select any day below to view that destination

 All onshore activities are run by highly experienced and skilled guides, so you’ll enjoy these adventures in safe, expert hands.

-Antarctica is one of most untainted places in the world, yet you’ll still find human activity, from old explorers camps and abandoned whaling stations, to the research stations and military bases of today.
+Antarctica is one of the most untainted places in the world, yet you’ll still find human activity, from old explorer camps and abandoned whaling stations, to research stations and military bases of today.

-Many courageous adventurers attempting to explore this final frontier, however the first discoveries are largely disputed.
+Many courageous adventurers attempted to explore this final frontier.
+However, the first discoveries are largely disputed.
 The first sighting was likely by an American sealer named Nathaniel B. Palmer or by the Russian Imperial Navy in 1820.
 The first landing is believed to be by a 19th-century sealer, John Davis, and then by the Swedish Antarctic Expedition in 1920.

 Another unmissable site is Lemaire Channel, a stunning steep-sided channel between Booth Island and the Peninsula.
 First navigated by Belgian explorers in 1898, the channel is so photogenic that it’s known as the ‘Kodak Gap’.

 The passage is around 1000 kilometres wide, with an average depth of 3,400 metres.
-It experiences strong winds, impressive swells of two to thirteen metres, and is part of the Antarctic Circumpolar Current, the world’s most voluminous current.
-Water flows through the passaged at an estimated rate of 95 ad 150 million cubic metres per second, about 600 times the flow of the Amazon River.
+It experiences strong winds and impressive swells of two to thirteen metres and is part of the Antarctic Circumpolar Current, the world’s most voluminous current.
+Water flows through the passage at an estimated rate of 95 ad 150 million cubic metres per second, about 600 times the flow of the Amazon River.

 Enjoy some final lectures in the Discovery Lounge, where you can have any last questions answered.
 It’s also a good opportunity to gather for a final meal in the Albatross Dining Room or a drink in the Polar Bear Pub.